petarpetreski24/BookProject-CICD/README.md

 # Book Project

-This is a web application used for Dockerization and orchestration for a Django Project.
+This is a Django web application used for Dockerization and orchestration.
 ## Docker

 To initialize the project using Docker, follow these steps: